khaors/GQAnalyzer/README.md

 ## Usage

-The pumpingtest package does not require compilations and once installed it can be directly used by loading it:
+The GQAnalyzer package does not require compilations and once installed it can be directly used by loading it:

 ```r
 library(GQAnalyzer)